HHS/TANF-app/docs/Technical-Documentation/tech-memos/login-gov-set-integration/login-gov-set-integration.md

 ### Update Authentication Flow

 Update the authentication flow to handle account recreation scenarios.
-If we find a user with an existing email, a different sub, an existing purge event, and no other events with a timestamp after the purge event, then we can guarantee the user re-created and verified their account with Login.gov.
+If we find a user with an existing email, a different `sub`, an existing purge event, and no other events with a timestamp after the purge event, then we can guarantee the user re-created and verified their account with Login.gov.
 When this occurs we immediately update the user's login_gov_uuid and proceed as normal.

 ```python
 # tdpservice/users/api/login.py